astronomer/docs/learn/airflow-isolated-environments.md

 It is very common to run a task with different dependencies than your Airflow environment.
 Your task might need a different Python version than core Airflow, or it has packages that conflict with your other tasks.
 In these cases, running tasks in an isolated environment can help manage dependency conflicts and enable compatibility with your execution environments.

-In Airflow you have several options for running custom Python code in isolated environments.
-In this guide, you'll learn how to choose the right isolated environment option for your use case, how to implement different virtual environment operators and decorators, and how to access Airflow context and variables in isolated environments.
+In Airflow, you have several options for running custom Python code in isolated environments.
+This guide teaches you how to choose the right isolated environment option for your use case, implement different virtual environment operators and decorators, and access Airflow context and variables in isolated environments.

 :::tip Other ways to learn